 Once you settle into your accommodations, you are likely to find Lisbon’s charming streetcars rolling along just outside your window.
 A ride on one of these beauties is a popular attraction but they do tend to get very packed during commuting hours.
 It helps if you get on at one of the terminal stops.

 Bring your FitBit and camera because Lisbon is extremely walk-able with rewarding views offered from the tops of its seven hills and from the riverfront.
 The shopping, landmarks, dining, and street art you will find along the way fills the time with adventure and beauty.
 Lisbon’s sidewalks and streets are also known for their mesmerizing white and black patterned cobblestones.
 This adds to the aesthetic of the city but also means you should bring comfortable shoes and beware of uneven surfaces.

 Travel about Lisbon, Portugal is an attraction unto itself.
 Like other major European cities, Lisbon has a comprehensive metro, intercity-rail, and bus system with several stations conveniently located about the city.
 You can buy tickets on the trams and buses themselves or at the many stations.

 Part transportation, part tour, a Tuk Tuk (pronounced ‘Took Took’ in Lisbon) is a cute 3-wheeled motor vehicle with a driver that can take a whole party on board.
-The drivers are also trained tour guides and play an integral part of the Lisbon culture.
+The drivers have also trained tour guides and play an integral part in the Lisbon culture.
 Tuk Tuks are a great way to conquer the city’s hills and get a personalized tour of the sites and neighborhoods.

 Food and Drink